 We campaign publicly as well as behind the scenes for a range of government policy changes to make museums better places.
 Our work is focused on three core areas:

 - Working with other sector bodies to lobby for local and national support for museums to be maintained despite governmental cuts.
+Please see our policy on museum cuts and closures.

 - Increasing philanthropic gifts through campaigning for tax and other incentives to encourage lifetime donations, such as the Cultural Gifts Scheme (see A Guide to Giving Art for more information).

-- Seeking…ways to stop works of art in the public domain from being sold and lost from public view, most recently focused on the Wedgwood Collection in Staffordshire, Northampton Museum and Art Gallery’s sculpture of Sekhemka and Henry Moore’s Draped Seated Woman.
+- Seeking ways to stop works of art in the public domain from being sold and lost from public view, most recently focused on the Wedgwood Collection in Staffordshire, Northampton Museum and Art Gallery’s sculpture of Sekhemka and Henry Moore’s Draped Seated Woman.